Turning Sunlight into Electricity

 The key stages in the production of hyperpure polysilicon:

 Silicon is the second most abundant element in the earth’s crust.
-In nature it occurs primarily as silicon dioxide (SiO2) in the form of quartz sand.
+In nature it occurs primarily as silicon dioxide (SiO2) in the form of quartz.

 2. Metallurgical Silicon

 Heating the silicon dioxide (SiO2) with carbon removes the oxygen atoms.
 This yields metallurgical silicon (Simg), which contains one to two percent impurities – far too much for the production of high-efficiency solar cells.
 So WACKER employs a tried-and-tested distillation process to purify it even further.

 First, the metallurgical silicon (Simg) is transformed in a fluidized-bed reactor into liquid trichlorosilane (HSiCl3) with the aid of hydrogen chloride gas.